 If you only have one bar, then you can probably half the 5 and 2.5 pound plate recommendations; buy four 5 pound plates and two 2.5 pound plates.

-I'm a huge fan of micro-loading.
+I'm a huge fan of micro-loading (read: adding one pound to the bar every training session).
 The lightest plate in (most) domestic weight sets is 2.5 pounds.
 So the lowest increment of weight you can add to the bar is 5 pounds.
+Which sucks.

 A lot of fractional plate sets are expensive, but they don't have to be.
 This set by Iron Bull is good.
 I have them.
 I use them almost every time I train.